david-j-lee/daebit/README.md

 ## Financial Forecasting

 Quick financial forecasting.
 Manage your balances and set rules to model your revenues and expenses over the next 365 days.
-View your forecast with graphs on in a calendar.
+View your forecast with graphs or in a calendar.

-* Client location: `client/src/app/modules/finance`
+- Client location: `client/src/app/modules/finance`
-* Server location: `server/Modules/Finance`
+- Server location: `server/Modules/Finance`

 ## Grade Book

 Manage your grades and run what if scenarios.
 This is a remake of a prior [project](https://github.com/david-j-lee/MyGradeBook) I put together in college with C# in WinForms.

-* Client location: `client/src/app/modules/gradebook`
+- Client location: `client/src/app/modules/gradebook`
-* Server location: `server/Modules/GradeBook`
+- Server location: `server/Modules/GradeBook`

+---

+## Folder Structure

+The Angular 5 project can be found in the `client` folder and the ASP Core 2 WebAPI project can be found in the `server` folder.

 ---